Azure-Samples/azure-sql-db-todo-mvc/traditional-appserver/dotnet/README.md

 6. Goto the ARO dashboard and check it out

 ## Mapping the monolith to persistent storage using a PVC
-A typical challenge with adopting containers is that containers only provide ephemeral storage - you can see in this case our databasse is leveraging that capability.
+A typical challenge with adopting containers is that containers only provide ephemeral storage - you can see in this case our containerized databasse is leveraging that capability.
 See some details in the webconsole or with the following commands:
-1. `oc describe pvc postgres` to see the claim that the Postgres requested
+1. `oc describe pvc postgres` to see the claim that the PostgreSQL requested
 2. `oc describe pv` to see all the volumes that have been provisioned for requests (including the one for postgres)

+## Switching the Azure SQL for Postgres
+Having a containerized database is great for dev and testing scenarios but can be a lot of work to self-manage in production.
+So these steps walk through switching the database from the containerized deployment to a [Postgres running in Azure SQL](https://azure.microsoft.com/en-us/services/postgresql/).

+1. Steps TBD